dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the react course.
 Attmepted to complete the pokedex exercise on my own.
 I get pretty far by myself to be honest.
 Just got confused as to where i define my props and where i inserted them so i watched up until there for help.
 Will continue on my own tomorrow.
 Link to work: NA

+DAY 80: JUNE 10, 2019

+Today's Progress: Working on the react course.
+I ended up needing to wathc the tutorial to walk me through it.
+I was having a hard figuring out how the components interacted with each other but they are like digital lego pieces.
+They fit into each other and are dynamic.
+Love react so far.
+Link to work: NA